 Using the Area Target Generator

-For all other scanners the Area Target Generator is processing files in the E57 format according to the ASTM E2807 standard.
+The ATG processes files in the E57 format according to the ASTM E2807 standard.
 The E57 file format is a compact, vendor-neutral representation for storing point clouds, images, and metadata produced by 3D imaging systems.

 Scans from Leica scanners can be processed directly with the ATG, as the Leica tool-chain can export all required elements into the E57 file.
 For scans captured using NavVis scanners Vuforia offers a converter tool, which is available on the Vuforia’s Tools download page.